deajan/pfSense-cp-auth-onestep/README.md

-## pfSense Captive portal one step authentication solution
+# pfSense Captive portal one step authentication solution

+This script allows to use the captive portal without having to create a user account first.
+The user account gets created / updated on first login.

-# Features
+## Features

 - Integration with pfSense Captive Portal, MySQL and FreeRADIUS
 - Full responsive template